QuantEcon/lecture-python-intro/lectures/short_path.md

 Let $J(v)$ denote the minimum cost-to-go from node $v$, understood as the total cost from $v$ if we take the best route.

-Suppose that we know $J(v)$ for each node $v$, as shown below for the graph from the preceding example
+Suppose that we know $J(v)$ for each node $v$, as shown below for the graph from the preceding example.

 ```{figure} /_static/lecture_specific/short_path/graph2.png